List of Vermont state symbols

+This is a list of symbols of the state of Vermont in the United States.
+The majority of symbols are officially codified in the Vermont Statutes Annotated in Title 1, Chapter 11, while others are unofficial.

-The US state Vermont has many symbols, some officially codified by legislation (mineral, flower, bird, beverage, pie, mammal, song, insect, tree, and fish), and several unofficial symbols.
-These unofficial symbols of Vermont include: maple syrup; the eastern white pine (Pinus strobus), which was worn as a badge by the Green Mountain Boys and appears on the Vermont coat of arms and Vermont Military Crest; and the white-tailed deer (Odocoileus virginianus), which also appears on the state's coat of arms.
-The number 14 figures prominentally in the state's history and lore.
+Legally recognized symbols include the mineral, flower, bird, beverage, pie, mammal, song, insect, tree, and fish, while unofficial symbols of Vermont include: maple syrup; the eastern white pine (Pinus strobus), which was worn as a badge by the Green Mountain Boys and appears on the Vermont coat of arms and Vermont Military Crest; and the white-tailed deer (Odocoileus virginianus), which also appears on the state's coat of arms.
+The number 14 figures prominently in the state's history and lore.
 The Vermont Republic lasted for fourteen years, the pine tree on the Great Seal of Vermont has fourteen branches, the state has fourteen counties, and Vermont was the fourteenth state in the Union.

 Vermont's state song is "These Green Mountains", composed by Diane Martin and arranged by Rita Buglass Gluck.
 This song was officially designated as the state song on 22 May 2000.
 This song replaced "Hail to Vermont!", which was written by Josephine Hovey-Perry and made the state song in 1938.
 However, "Moonlight in Vermont" remains an unofficial favorite.

 The state bird is the hermit thrush (Catharus guttatus).
 This was adopted in 1941.
 The bird was only designated after debate in the legislature; though the hermit thrush is found in all of 14 counties and has a distinctive sweet call, it leaves the state during the winter for its yearly southward migration.
 Many legislators favored the blue jay (Cyanocitta cristata).